nolanbconaway/nolanbconaway.github.io/_posts/2017-4-14-whatcd-roundup.md

 ## Where is hip hop coming from?

 The whole reason why I went to the trouble of acquiring and analyzing this data was to satisfy a hunch.
 During the fall of 2016, I dug really deep into the [Hypnotize Minds](https://en.wikipedia.org/wiki/Hypnotize_Minds) catalog, and I felt that artists from of Memphis tended to be exceptionally prolific.
-In general, I has the sense that *a lot* of hip hop was coming out of Memphis, especially when you consider the city's small size (compared to places like New York, Los Angeles, etc).
+In general, I had the sense that *a lot* of hip hop was coming out of Memphis, especially when you consider the city's small size (compared to places like New York, Los Angeles, etc).

 So I integrated [2010 census data](https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population) from the 300-ish biggest cities in the United States, and massaged the data a little to conform to What.CD tagging practices (e.g., San Francisco is more commonly tagged under "bay.area").
 The goal was to see which city makes the most hip-hop, relative to its population